GoPro (NASDAQ:GPRO) Releases Q3 2021 Earnings Guidance

 GoPro (NASDAQ:GPRO) updated its third quarter 2021 earnings guidance on Friday.
-The company provided EPS guidance of $0.170-$0.210 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.170.
+The company provided earnings per share (EPS) guidance of $0.170-$0.210 for the period, compared to the Thomson Reuters consensus estimate of $0.170.
 The company issued revenue guidance of $285 million-$295 million, compared to the consensus revenue estimate of $287.90 million.GoPro also updated its FY 2021 guidance to EPS.

-A number of equities research analysts have recently issued reports on the stock.
-Wedbush reissued a hold rating and issued a $12.00 price target on shares of GoPro in a research note on Friday, August 6th.
-Morgan Stanley boosted their target price on GoPro from $7.90 to $8.90 and gave the company an underweight rating in a research report on Friday, May 7th.
-Two analysts have rated the stock with a sell rating and two have assigned a hold rating to the company’s stock.
-GoPro presently has a consensus rating of Hold and a consensus price target of $8.10.
+GPRO has been the subject of several analyst reports.
+Morgan Stanley boosted their price target on shares of GoPro from $7.90 to $8.90 and gave the company an underweight rating in a report on Friday, May 7th.
+Wedbush reissued a hold rating and set a $12.00 price target on shares of GoPro in a report on Friday, August 6th.
+Two equities research analysts have rated the stock with a sell rating and two have issued a hold rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of Hold and an average price target of $8.10.

-An institutional investor recently raised its position in GoPro stock.
-Morgan Stanley grew its holdings in shares of GoPro, Inc. (NASDAQ:GPRO) by 16.7% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 1,668,763 shares of the company’s stock after buying an additional 238,539 shares during the period.
-Morgan Stanley owned 1.08% of GoPro worth $19,440,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-57.42% of the stock is owned by institutional investors.
+A hedge fund recently raised its stake in GoPro stock.
+Morgan Stanley lifted its position in GoPro, Inc. (NASDAQ:GPRO) by 16.7% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 1,668,763 shares of the company’s stock after buying an additional 238,539 shares during the quarter.
+Morgan Stanley owned about 1.08% of GoPro worth $19,440,000 as of its most recent filing with the SEC.
+61.48% of the stock is owned by institutional investors.

 GoPro, Inc engages in manufacturing and selling camera and camera accessories.
 The firm provides mountable and wearable cameras and accessories, which it refers to as capture devices.
 Its product brands include HERO9 Black, HERO8 Black, Max, HERO7 Black, HERO7 Silver, GoPro Plus, and GoPro App.
 The company was founded by Nicholas Woodman in 2002 and is headquartered in San Mateo, CA.